Marconi Martello: 3D scanning

-In 1970 the RRE gave Marconi a contract to develop a prototype of a commercial version of STAR.
-They built a system combining an S600 transmitter with a new phased receiver that could be offered as an upgrade to existing S600 systems.
+In 1965 by the Royal Radar Establishment began development of an advanced 3D concept as the Storage Array Radar, or STAR.
+In 1970 the RRE gave Marconi a contract to develop a prototype of a commercial version of STAR, using an S600 transmitter with a new phased receiver that could be offered as an upgrade to existing S600 systems.
 Ultimately the system instead demonstrated that the concept was too costly to be economically attractive.
 This early work continued to be supported through the 1970s.